CEL Events

 Award

 Participants will be allotted up to $600 of professional development funding for time spent completing the training, revising their course, and participating in the mandatory events.
-The Center for Engaged Learning’s leadership team will make the final determination on successful completion of all aspects of the professional learning.
+The Center for Engaged Learning’s leadership team will make the final determination on completing all aspects of this professional learning opportunity.

-Please note: those who have already completed the January 2023 or 2024, or Summer 2023 or 2024 Basics of UDL course are not eligible for the professional development funding award.
+Please note: those who have already completed the January 2023 or 2024; or the Summer 2023 or 2024 Basics of UDL course are not eligible for the professional development funding award.

 • Incoming Faculty Orientation 2024